Introduction

 This model is like my first, with the

-150mA heater valves, 14F8 and 35W4.
-It also has an output transformer.
+150mA heater valves, 14F8 and 35W4, and the output transformer.

 That the performance was poor was an understatement.